M4n0zz/QuickRGBDS/README.md

 # QuickRGBDS
-An RGBDS loader for Windows to compile your ACE payloads with a single drag n drop.
+An RGBDS wrapper for Windows to compile your ACE payloads with a single drag n drop.

 ----